hpc-carpentry/hpc-chapel/episodes/11-parallel-intro.md

 ::::::::::::::::::::::::::::::::::::: callout

-Think of the shared memory in your computer as the central dispenser for all your workers
+Think of the shared memory in your computer as the central dispenser for all your workers.

 ::::::::::::::::::::::::::::::::::::::::::::::::